The True Cost of Wasted Space | VergeSense

 Here’s how workplace strategists and facilities managers can discover areas of the office that aren’t being used effectively, and find out what the impact looks like to the company budget and bottom line.

-1. Leverage spatial intelligence
+1. Leverage occupancy intelligence

 2. Analyze utility costs

 Workplace attendance patterns are changing.
 Without analyzing utility costs, you may be paying for services that aren’t used by your employees.
 Review Wifi usage, energy and lighting, and other utility costs over time to reveal areas where you can cut back.